cpinitiative/ide/README.md

 # Realtime Collaborative IDE

 A realtime collaborative IDE with code execution and input/output.
-Designed primarily for Competitive Programming and USACO.
+Designed primarily for Competitive Programming and USACO, with basic mobile support for coding on the go.

 Code execution supported through [Judge0](https://judge0.com/).
 Realtime collaboration with [Firepad](https://firepad.io/).